|Nutrition Facts (per serving)|

-Your friends and family will love this delicious bean soup.
-It's an excellent soup to have simmering on the stovetop or on the wood stove in the fall and winter months.
-Great northern beans, onion, celery and bacon make a hearty, filling soup perfect for cold weather.
-Some of the beans are pureed for a thicker soup, but feel free to leave it chunky and rustic.
+Your friends and family will love this rustic and delicious white bean and bacon soup.
+It's an excellent soup to have simmering on the stovetop or on the wood stove in the fall and winter months, and it's guaranteed to fill your home with tantalizing aromas.

-- 8 ounces dried Great Northern beans
+- 1/2 pound dried Great Northern beans

-- 4 cups chicken stock (preferably unsalted or low sodium)
+- 4 cups chicken stock, preferably unsalted or low sodium

 - 1 bay leaf

-- 1 teaspoon lemon juice
+- 1 teaspoon fresh lemon juice

 - Kosher salt, to taste